joan-s-molas/frogebox/README.md

 # frogebox

-frogebox is a docker-compose based solution for deploying deluge, reverse proxied by nginx and behind cloudlfare (with allow-listing)
+frogebox is a docker-compose based solution for deploying deluge (torrent client) and thelounge (web-based irc client) - reverse proxied by nginx and behind cloudlfare (with allow-listing)